mimacom/spring-rest-docs/README.md

 There are two test classes for `CustomersController`:

-## IMPORTANT: It does not work properly with gradle!!!

 - `CustomersControllerTest`: test to generate documentation using Spring REST Docs
 - `CustomerControllerAutoDocsTest`: test to generate documentation using Spring Auto REST Docs.